-Note, that not all the energy produced in the small-scale production units below 1 MW is generated with the purpose of nor used for self-consumption.
-This report has analysed the market in all the Nordic countries and estimates the share of the production capacity that are potentially generated and used for self-consumption, mainly based on ownership information (private persons or small businesses are expected and counted for as prosumers), in some cases also estimates by branch organisations or other experts.
+Since not all the energy produced in the small-scale production units below 1 MW is generated with the purpose of self-consumption, this report has analysed the market in all the Nordic countries.
+Estimates were made of the share of the production capacity that are potentially generated and used for self-consumption, mainly based on ownership information (private persons or small businesses are expected and counted for as prosumers), in some cases also estimates by branch organisations or other experts.

-These estimations therefore only provide an approximation of the energy produced in the production units that are installed for potential self-consumption, but not self-consumption itself, see Note therefore that this report estimates the total amount of electricity produced in these distributed units and does not split the production between what is actually used for self-consumption and what is sold.
+These estimations therefore only provide an approximation of the energy produced in the production units that are installed for potential self-consumption, but not self-consumption itself.
+Note that this study estimates the total amount of electricity produced in these distributed units and does not split the production between what is actually used for self-consumption and what is delivered to the grid.
+Figure 5 shows an overview of the electricity produced in units meant for self-consumption in the Nordics 2017.